 They are much cheaper to repair than other hard engineering solutions.

-A wide, sandy beach attracts tourists which brings benefits to the local economy.
+A wide, sandy beach attracts tourists, which benefits the local economy.

 Disadvantages of groynes